different types of CTOs

 4. The Customer Specialist

 These Chief Technology Officers act as a bridge or liaison between businesses and consumers.
-This role is common in organizations that are customer-centric or offer customizable software solutions.
+This role is common in organisations that are customer-centric or offer customizable software solutions.

 The CTO is responsible for customer relations, researching and understanding the target market, and helping build and deliver the products it needs.
 This process entails creating a technical vision that: